nodejs/wiki-archive/ES6-Module-Detection-in-Node.md

 Pros:

-- Least visible impact on ecosystem
+- Least visible impact on ecosystem, does not affect `package.json` or scripts using `*.js`

 Cons: